bechtleav360/Maverick.EntityGraph/docs/api/Queries.md

 `POST /api/query/example`

 like Get, but with a frame in post body.
-Query Parameters are equivalent with the exception of the ``presentation``-parameter
+Query Parameters are equivalent with the exception of the ``presentation``-parameter.
+It makes use of the value matching properties.

+Not sure about the performance, we probably require a least the type in the frame.

 ## Query with SPARQL
 Version: 1

-`POST /api/query/sparql`
+`POST /api/query/native`

+expects a query native to the underlying storage engine.
+The storage engine is typically sparql, but might also be cypher, gremlin, woql, aql, or anything else.

-expects a valid [sparql](https://www.w3.org/TR/sparql11-protocol/) query like the following example:
+In case of a RDF triple store, this endpoint requires a valid [sparql](https://www.w3.org/TR/sparql11-protocol/) query like the following example:

 ```sparql
 PREFIX foaf: <http://xmlns.com/foaf/0.1/>